MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 To test our system, we displayed the value measured by the sensor in the Arduino IDE, and displayed the same value after getting it on Node-RED.
 We fortunately displayed twice the same value.

 ### Hardware & PCB design
 In the previous part, we used a breadboard to connect the sensor to the Arduino.
-Now that we know that our system is capable of retrieving values and sending them, then we can look at its physical integration.
-The objective is therefore to designed a shield destined to be plugged directly on the Arduino board.
+This is not an optimal solution, so we use KiCad to design a shield that can be directly plugged on the Arduino board.
-First,
+First, let's have a look at the various components of the shield :
+* Connect to the gateway using our specific credentials
+* Retrieve data measured by the gas sensor
+* Encode data from the sensor as bytes
+* Use 'TheThingsNetwork' library, that allows to send data to ChirpStack gateway as bytes

 ## Delivery